 - Depressants – these include drugs like Xanax, Valium, and Soma.
 Any medications that are prescribed for sleeping disorders or anxiety.

 The most important reason to stress to your teenager how harmful prescription drugs can be if they are abused is how habit-forming they are.
 When someone abuses drugs like this for even a short amount of time, a physical and psychological dependence and addiction can be formed.

 Additionally, the risk of overdosing with drugs like this is extremely high.
 In unison with the addiction, the user will find that they need to take more and more of the drug in order for it to give them the most basic effects.
 This often results in people taking too much and therefore leads to an overdose.

 Abusing prescription drugs also comes with a hefty amount of side effects such as poor concentration, slurred speech, dizziness, nausea and loss of coordination.

 Seeing as how young people are still developing, introducing prescription drugs into their systems can have significant effects.
 These include stunted brain development and damage to organs like the kidneys.

 Protect Your Teenager From Prescription Drugs

 If you are concerned that your teenager has been abusing prescription drugs, it’s time to intervene.
-Contact Fire Mountain Programs today and find out what we can do to assist you.
+Contact Fire Mountain RTC today and find out what we can do to assist you.
 We offer teen counseling and therapy, as well as a beautiful rehabilitation center in the mountains for extreme cases.
 Contact us now to learn more.